 Few investors enthusiastically enrol for financial planning, but will take more time to fill up the fact finder file.

+But Endurance in implementing the financial plan is RARE.
 Few investors after getting the financial plan, they will find it difficult to execute and start postponing the implementation.

 Your financial success is determined by what financial actions you take today; not by what you plan to do tomorrow.